apache/parquet-format/CONTRIBUTING.md

 implementation date/release version information when updating the feature matrix.

-End users of software are generally encouraged to follow the same guidance detailed above unless they have mechanisms for ensuring the version of all possible readers of the Parquet files support the feature they want to enable.
+End users of software are generally encouraged to consult the feature matrix and vendor documentation before enabling features that are not yet widely adopted.
-One way of doing this is to cross-reference feature matrix and any relevant vendor documentation.